 Small Print, Big Responsibility

-Date and batch codes on product packaging aren't just information; they're a legal obligation and a guarantee of consumer confidence.
-An illegible "Best Before" date on a food product, a missing "lot number" on a pharmaceutical packaging, or a deleted production code on a chemical bottle...
+The expiration dates and batch codes on product packaging are not only information but also a legal requirement and a guarantee of consumer confidence.
+An unreadable "Expiration Date" on a food product, a missing "lot number" on a medicine package, or a faded production code on a chemical bottle...

 All of them directly affect the brand's reputation and the manufacturer's legal liability.

-In this article, as Electrojet, the GS1, TSE and Food Codex standards that must be followed in date coding and the technical details that businesses should pay attention to.
+In this article, Electrojet the GS1, TSE, and Food Codex standards that must be followed in date coding, as well as the technical details that businesses should pay attention to.

 GS1 Standard: The Key to Global Traceability

-This system ensures that each product has a unique identifier (GTIN, lot, batch, expiration date).
+This system ensures that each product has a unique identifier (GTIN, lot, serial number, expiration date).

 Required Fields in GS1 Coding